fpl/lovergine.com/posts/2024-08-02-the-shattered-internet.md

 self-hosted blog recently.
 At the end of this post, one could also consider that this site and the whole _indie web_ movement make little sense altogether.
 Simply, they represent another unrealistic attempt to return to the origin.
-In short, just a daydream.
-Maybe or maybe not.
+In short, it's just a daydream.
+Maybe, or maybe not.

 The Internet has been conceived from the beginning as a great, unified, worldwide and resilient web of neutral connections based on open technical